bcgov/visitz-app/visitz/README.md

 ## Architecture

-Hesita is written using .NET MAUI 7 (.NET 7).
+Visitz is written using .NET MAUI 7 (.NET 7).

 ## Visitz Conventions